 - Because at the end(s) of Bandersnatch, after all of the in-jokes and Easter Eggs and peeked-into corners and deeply explored crannies, you discover that it’s really all about the journey and not the destination.
 The medium is genuinely the message here, and for those that would like a message beyond “we now have the capability to do this!”, you have to make the decision between “um, ok, then” and “you’re shit outta luck, son.”

-Slate one, which has a really long and interesting history of pre-digital choose yr own adventure narratives
+The Slate review, which has a long, interesting history of pre-digital choose-your-own-adventure narratives